Ranking the best Paul Newman films

 With a film career spanning more than 50 years, Paul Newman is one of the most prolific actors of the past century.
 Prior to his death in 2008, Newman had 85 acting credits listed on IMDb, plus a handful of directing, producing, and writing credits.
 It's an impressive curriculum vitae for a man with humble beginnings in Shaker Heights, Ohio.
 Though he never finished drama school at Yale University, he landed his first big role in "Picnic" on Broadway.
 His performance garnered attention from Warner Bros., who gave Newman a film contract, and the rest is history.

 More than a decade after his passing, Newman continues to make headlines.
 In November 2024, filmmaker Robert Zemeckis revealed that he offered the late actor a leading role in the 1988 animated-live action hybrid "Who Framed Roger Rabbit?", only for Newman to take offense and turn down the part.
-But Newman wasn't opposed to all animation roles—in his later years, he voiced Doc Hudson for Pixar's 2006 release "Cars."
+But Newman wasn't opposed to all animation roles—in his later years, he voiced Doc Hudson in Pixar's 2006 release "Cars."

 To get a sense of just how enduring Newman's career was, Stacker compiled a list of all 55 films starring the actor, then ranked the list from lowest to highest, according to IMDb user ratings.
 The list is not all hits, though: Newman's first film was widely panned by critics and viewers alike.
 Keep reading for the full list of Newman's lead roles in feature films, from "Cars" to "Butch Cassidy and the Sundance Kid."